FoodCloud revolutionised Ireland's response to food waste - now its founder wants to go further

-Being a tricky to eat with won't necessarily make you the most popular person in a room but Aoibheann has good reason for it.
+Being tricky to eat with won't necessarily make you the most popular person in a room but Aoibheann has good reason for her disposition.

-She is one of the founders of FoodCloud, a social enterprise which aims to tackle Ireland's food waste problem.
+She is one of the founders of FoodCloud, an organisation that aims to tackle Ireland's food waste problem.

 The idea came about in 2012 when Aoibheann and her co-founder Iseult Ward met at an event at Trinity.